shawndegroot/SQL-Code/README.md

 Find the top 5 states with the most 5 star businesses.
 Output the state name along with the number of 5-star businesses and order records by the number of 5-star businesses in descending order.
 In case there are ties in the number of businesses, return all the unique states.
 If two states have the same result, sort them in alphabetical order.

 Table: yelp_business

+#### Logic:

+a) Group by state with the count of business id as aggregate

+b) Use where clause to filter for 5 stars

+c) Order by count of business id descending followed by state alphabetically

+d) Limit to first 6 rows as one row is Canadian province

 ```
 SELECT state, COUNT(business_id) AS counts